 - Support processes and people for every stage of implementation

-- Project tracking and report, with defined lines of communication
+- Project tracking and reporting, with defined lines of communication for post-delivery analysis

 By assessing business goals, speed requirements, risks and organisational culture, you can choose the most appropriate user adoption strategy for your new software / system implementation, and help to ensure that it is as successful as possible.